SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: Vivint’s pricing for its new cameras are as follows: The Vivint Indoor Camera Pro sells for $199.99, the Outdoor Camera Pro for $399.99, the Doorbell Camera Pro for $249.99, and the Spotlight Pro for $249.99.

-Keep in mind though, Vivint is not a DIY system — it does require professional installation (pro tip: it never hurts to ask your sales rep to waive the installation fee).
-Also, the equipment is a bit pricey, but you certainly get what you pay for; it’s the smartest security equipment we’ve ever tested, including a brand-new line of AI-powered cameras.
-And even though the equipment prices are steep, Vivint’s monthly monitoring cost is on-par with other top brands
+This can help because the equipment is a bit pricey.
+You certainly get what you pay for, though — it’s the smartest security equipment we’ve ever tested, including a brand-new line of AI-powered cameras.
+And even though the equipment prices are steep, Vivint’s monthly monitoring cost is on-par with other top brands.

 Overall, we think Vivint is a great fit for folks who want it all, but in one fully-integrated and streamlined system.
 See if it’s the right fit for you in our Vivint review.